-Greg Studrawa is in his first season as Maryland’s offensive line coach.
+Greg Studrawa is in his second season as Maryland’s offensive line coach.

-Studrawa brings 25 years of collegiate coaching experience to College Park including the past seven seasons (2007-2013) at LSU serving as the offensive line coach along with two seasons as the offensive coordinator in 2011 and 2012.
+Studrawa brings 26 years of collegiate coaching experience to College Park including seven seasons (2007-2013) at LSU serving as the offensive line coach along with two seasons as the offensive coordinator in 2011 and 2012.

 In his seven years with the Tigers, Studrawa helped LSU to a national title, a pair of SEC titles and to five 10-plus win seasons.
 In his two years as LSU’s offensive coordinator, Studrawa helped the Tigers to a 23-4 overall mark, and during his seven years on the staff, LSU posted a 73-20 mark.